rtmigo/fmap_dart/README.md

 In this case, it's a **FIFO**.
 Items that were added recently will remain in the cache.

+This is the default mode.
+This prevents wear to the SSD drives.

 # Example

 ``` dart